 General Discussions.
-Generally the discussion of the papers was concentrated on the differences between ICES and NAFO in definition of several reference points and their impact on HCR.
-It was agreed that HCR have to be related to stock specific properties.
-Most stocks in the NAFO area are considered to be outside biological safe limits and it was agreed that further discussion should focus on HCR to provide for a rebuilding of stocks and actions for reopening of fisheries.
+The differences in concepts of ICES and NAFO in relation to trigger points and decision rules were discussed.
+Furthermore, it was agreed that decision rules have to be related to stock specific properties.
+Most stocks in the NAFO area are considered to be outside biological safe limits and it was agreed that discussion should focus on decision rules to provide for a rebuilding of stocks and actions for reopening of fisheries.